GonzaEDS/earnings_analysis/README.md

 ## Usage

-1. Place your earnings data CSV files in a folder named `pay-periods`.
+1. Place your earnings data CSV files in the folder named `pay-periods`.
-2. Run the script `earnings_analysis.py` to process the data and generate the visualizations.
+2. Run the first cell in `earnings_analysis.ipynb` to process the data and generate the visualizations.

 ## File Structure